logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_types.md

 All timestamp features are stored in Hopsworks in UTC time.
 Also, all timestamp-based functions (such as [point-in-time joins](../../../concepts/fs/feature_view/offline_api.md#point-in-time-correct-training-data)) use UTC time.
 This ensures consistency of timestamp features across different client timezones and simplifies working with timestamp-based functions in general.
-When ingesting timestamp features, the [Feature Store Write API](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_group_api/#insert) will automatically handle the convertion to UTC, if necessary.
+When ingesting timestamp features, the [Feature Store Write API](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_group_api/#insert) will automatically handle the conversion to UTC, if necessary.
 The follwing table summarizes how different timestamp types are handled:

 | Data Frame (Data Type)                | Environment             | Handling                                                 |